idksoftware/ImgArchive/Installation.md

-Installation
+#Installation
-Initial installation is simple because SIA is a single executable called: sia.exe
+Initial installation is simple because SIA consists of two executables called:
+* sia.exe - The main archive management tool
+* siaadim.exe - This supports the archive by providing housekeeping functions.

 ###Windows
 Under windows, this application uses Microsoft’s redistributable packages for Visual Studio 2013.
 These packages need to be installed before sia.exe can be used.
 However a MSI install package “sia.msi”  this contains all the required packages and installs the application in the default locations.
 ###Apple Mac